Bhakti2304/CKA2024/Day-05/Kubernetes Architecture.md

 - **API Server** is center of it.
 Any request from customer or out side world comes to API Server first, so it will be main entry point of Kubernetes cluster to handling external and internal requests.work

 - **Scheduler** is schedule your workload.
 It receives the request from API Server and then API server forward the request to Scheduler to find the suitable pod.
-Based on many factors scheduler find the suitable pod.
+Based on many factors(like Node selector, Taints/Tolerations, Node Affinity, CPU and memory requirements) scheduler find the suitable pod.
 It assigns workloads to specific nodes based on resource availability and other constraints.

 - **Controller Manager** is combination of node controller, namespace controller, deployment controller.
 Controller manager make sure every object is up and running well by continuous monitoring.
 Ensure the desired state of your applications